 3. Sorry, I wasn’t listening.

 Will Trump pull out of NATO?
 I’m not sure he can, on his own.
 I never had to consider it before.
-But it’s plausible, isn’t it?
+I’m saying no, but it’s almost plausible, isn’t it?
 If Kim Jong Un hauled him around by his nose ring, the sky would seem to be the limit for Vlad.
-Putin may actually be on the threshold of pulling off one of history’s greatest geopolitical heists.
+Trump will almost certainly weaken the alliance, and that’s practically as good – Putin may actually be on the threshold of pulling off one of history’s greatest geopolitical heists.
 It’s breathtaking, the scope of it, the audacity.
 More cautious voices probably warned him he could get a war for his trouble, messing around in America’s democracy that way, but he calculated the odds and went for it.
 Now look.
 Fortune favours the bold, da?

 Now, I’m prone to fits of despair – no, really – but let’s try something instead.
 Lets see if we can affect the outcome.
 Donald’s a toddler, right?
 What do you say to toddlers?
 You say No!
 No, Donald!
 OK, join me now –